 I honed my drawing and painting skills by practicing as a Certified Medical Illustrator.
 In that capacity, I won a long list of industry awards, from the RX Club to TED.
 However, the need to paint and create fine art became overwhelming.
 Learning everything I could about painting, I took workshops, clinics and painted every moment I could.
 Now over 10 years later, painting is my joy, my meditation and hopefully brings the same pleasure to everyone who sees it.

-The paintings are of a variety of subjects and sizes, ranging from 4 X5" up to 18 X 24" or greater.
 Each painting is carefully considered, sometimes in a series or in a similar approach to the subject matter.
 What's most important is that each painting is defined by the moment it is created.
 Whether it reflects a mood, or a moment, or something so beautiful it had to be painted; my soul goes into each stroke, color choice, composition and execution.
 Having studied Japanese Art for my Master's Thesis, I instinctively incorporate the Japanese respect for design, careful presentation and finishing, personally varnishing and packaging the work

 One unexpected side effect of painting has been the number of terrific and wonderful fellow artists I've met.
 I've been able to work with Abbey Ryan for about five years now, both via her workshops in Sedona, AZ and thru her private mentoring.
 I've been able to mentor numerous people as well, enjoying and supporting their growth and blossoming as fine artists.
 Being an artist can be an isolating profession, but I've been very lucky to meet people who have changed how I work as well as how I think about life.